 Margriet holds a PhD in Biochemistry which she obtained at the university in Utrecht (The Netherlands).
 Previously she was working as COO at Arthrogen (Amsterdam, The Netherlands), a small biotech company developing gene therapy for arthritis.
 Holding also a position as University Teacher at the Academic Medical Centre/University of Amsterdam she was supervising the research-line focusing on neuro-inflammation in rheumatoid arthritis.
 She is author of over 50 peer-reviewed publications.

-Matteo is an in vivo Scientist working in models to test the efficacy of neuromodulation approaches and optimise parameters as well as interface design.
+Matteo is a Scientist working in preclinical models to test the efficacy of neuromodulation approaches and optimise parameters as well as interface design.
 Prior to Galvani Bioelectronics, Matteo was a post-doctoral fellow in the Bioelectronics R&D team within GSK.

 Matteo was trained as a Neuroscientist, studying central nervous system plasticity after injury, first at the Biotechnology Department of the University of Milano-Bicocca and then at the Neuroimmunology unit at San Raffaele Institute in Milan (Italy).
-Successively he obtained his PhD in Neuroscience at University of Cambridge (UK) working on neuroprosthetic applications to promote plasticity within the injured spinal cord in preclinical models.
+Successively he obtained his PhD in Neuroscience at University of Cambridge (UK) working on neuroprosthetic applications to promote recovery of functions after spinal cord injury.

 After receiving a PhD from the University of Western Australia, Mike successfully completed a Post-Doctoral Fellowship at the Johns Hopkins University where he was trained in multiple neurophysiology techniques.